 Canada >> Provinces >> Nunavut

 Nunavut is the largest and northernmost territory of Canada.
-Nunavut is the least populous of Canada’s provinces and territories & One of the world’s most remote, sparsely settled region.
-As per the Canada Census Bureau, the population of Nunavut in 2021 is 36,858.
+Nunavut is the least populous of Canada’s provinces and territories and one of the world’s most remote, sparsely settled regions.
+As per the Canada Census Bureau, the population of Nunavut in 2021 was 36,858. and estimated population of Nunavut in 2026 is 42,000

 Source: Statistics Canada